-Quickly identifying the 10 symptoms of stroke and calling 911 can make a difference 1
+Quickly identifying sudden symptoms of stroke and calling 911 can make a difference 2

-Encourage everyone in your community to learn the 10 symptoms of stroke
+Encourage everyone in your community to learn sudden symptoms of stroke

-- Instruct prospective patients, families, and caregivers to look out for the 10 signs of stroke and seek treatment sooner
+- Instruct prospective patients, families, and caregivers to look out for sudden signs of stroke and call 911

-- Continuous education about the signs and symptoms of stroke improves stroke recognition; repetition is required for a sustained impact 1
+- Continuous education about signs and symptoms of stroke improves stroke recognition; repetition is required for a sustained impact 2

-You might know the BE FAST* signs of stroke...
+You might know the BE FAST‡ signs of

 Balance loss, Eyesight loss, Facial drooping, Arm weakness, Speech difficulty, Time to call 911

-...But do your patients?
-Encourage them to learn the 10 symptoms of stroke.
-Their quick action can help improve treatment and recovery.
+...but do your patients?
+Encourage them to learn sudden symptoms of stroke.